Ladzi031/Auth_basics-Node-app/README.md

-Learning the Basics of Node and route protection /authentication with popular NodeJs tools (passport.js, webtoken ...)
+Learning the Basics of Node and route protection /authentication with popular NodeJs tools:
+(passport.js, webtoken ...)

-#some of the tools learned here are:
+#some of the tools learned along the way are:
 1. Mongoose
 2. MongoDB
 3. cors